llyorshch/codemotion2019/README.md

 - Continuous delivery as an engineering principle
 - Don't be _like_ engineers. **Be** engineers.

+### Are Web Components the Betamax of Web Development? - Horacio Gonzalez (OVH) @LostInBrittany

+#### Asistentes

+- Alex García **Quiero hablar de esta presentación**
+- Alberto Chovares
+- Javi Ruiz

+#### Alex's notes

+- Betamax history
+- Comparison between Vue, Angular and Vue
+- Ionic 4 / Stencil or Polymer as a solution nowadays
+- Webcomponent are based in the low level html standard

 ### Building Reactive Pipelines: How to go from scalable apps to (ridiculously) scalable systems - Mark Heckler

 #### Asistentes